 The Mariners' Museum (Museum) is a Virginia nonprofit educational and cultural institution which was incorporated in May 1930, and is located in Newport News, Virginia.

-The stated mission of The Mariners' Museum is to make a difference in people' lives, inviting them to discover their relationship to the sea by exploring maritime culture, science and technology.
+The stated mission of The Mariners' Museum is to make a difference in peoples' lives, inviting them to discover their relationship to the sea by exploring maritime culture, science and history.
 The Mariners' Museum uses its art and artifacts to educate local, national and international audiences of all ages about the vital role of the sea in mankind's development.
+The Museum aspires to be the leader in promoting an appreciation of the maritime world - past, present and future.
+The Mariners' Museum Park and Lake Maury offer the residents of and visitors to the area the opportunity to experience the beauty and peace of an oasis in the city, to enjoy healthy exercise on the Noland Trail and to enhance their appreciation of the natural habitat of the park.